brycebaril/node-floordate/README.md

 floorDate(d, "year")
 // Tue Jan 01 2013 00:00:00 GMT-0800 (PST)

+floorDate(d, "day", "UTC")
+// Thu Aug 15 2013 07:00:00 GMT-0700 (PDT)

 ```

 API
 ===

-`floorDate(date, window)`
+`floorDate(date, threshold[, timezoneOffset])`
 ----------------------

-Floor a date to the beginning of the specified window.
+Floor a date to the beginning of the specified threshold.
+If provided with a desired timezoneOffset, it will convert from the current **LOCALE** timezone to the offset specified.

   * date: date can be a Date or a millisecond epoch timestamp
-  * window: window can be a number of milliseconds, or a time window matching the following:
+  * threshold: threshold can be a number of milliseconds, or a time threshold matching the following:
     * s, sec, secs, second, seconds
     * m, min, mins, minute, minutes
     * h, hr, hrs, hour, hours